 The AMM has recently been shown to be interrelated to the Guinea Dome variability (Doi et al., 2010), where a negative AMM in boreal spring is connected to a southward shift of the ITCZ as well as a weaker Guinea Dome.

-The aforementioned multi-annual negative AMM phase might be associated with a comprehensive weakening of the near-surface circulation on interannual to decadal time scales, which contributed to a weakened ventilation and subsequently to the average negative oxygen trend in the deep oxycline in the recent decade.
+The aforementioned multi-annual negative AMM phase might be associated with a comprehensive weakening of the near-surface circulation on interannual to decadal timescales, which contributed to a weakened ventilation and subsequently to the average negative oxygen trend in the deep oxycline in the recent decade.

-Below 400 m, the large-scale oxygen increase along 23°W pointed to an intensification of the ventilation of the ETNA throughout the past decade.
-A likely reason is a strengthening of the LAZJ during the past decade compared to the decade before, subsequently causing the oxygen increase.
-Time coverage of velocity data was generally too sparse and too short to conduct a profound analysis of the interannual to decadal velocity variability (neither for Argo (Rosell-Fieschi et al., 2015) nor ship section data [this study]).
-However, we found a slight broadening and intensification of the eastward jet at about 9°N and a southward shift of the CVC from 13.5°N to 12.5°N (Fig. 11) for the recent one and a half decades.
+Below 400 m, the large-scale oxygen increase along 23° W pointed to an intensification of the ventilation of the ETNA throughout the past decade.
+A likely reason is a strengthening of the LAZJs during the past decade compared to the decade before, subsequently causing the oxygen increase.
+Time coverage of velocity data was generally too sparse and too short to conduct a profound analysis of the interannual to decadal velocity variability (neither for Argo, Rosell-Fieschi et al., 2015, nor ship section data in this study).
+However, we found a slight broadening and intensification of the eastward jet at about 9° N and a southward shift of the CVC from 13.5 to 12.5° N (Fig. 11) for the recent 1.5 decades.
 This change in the velocity field is reasonably reflected in the decadal change pattern of oxygen and salinity.
-The eastward jet at 9°N advected more SAW (fresh, oxygenated) from the western boundary.
-In addition, the southward shifted CVC may have led to an advection of more oxygenated water at 13°N. If we assume a time invariant oxygen consumption, higher oxygenated water supplied by eastward jets agrees well with the only little oxygen gain found in the recirculated water of adjacent westward current bands at 7°N and 11°N. This result is not contradictory to the deoxygenation at 200 to 400 m depth: LAZJ are low baroclinic mode currents (e.g. Qiu et al., 2013), which are superimposed on the strong wind-driven current field of the upper 350 m (Rosell-Fieschi et al., 2015).
-The comparatively small temporal variability of the LAZJ is assumed to have only weak impact on the oxygen and water mass variability in the upper ocean.
+The eastward jet at 9° N advected more SAW (fresh, oxygenated) from the west-